 Your child:

-How is PSGN treated?
-PSGN usually gets better on its own.
-Some kids might need treatment to avoid problems from the buildup of waste and water.
-Treatment may include changes to the diet, medicine and, in very rare cases, dialysis (a treatment to filter blood when the kidneys can't).
+How is post-streptococcal glomerulonephritis treated?
+Post-streptococcal glomerulonephritis usually gets better on its own.
+Some kids might need treatment to avoid problems from the buildup of fluid and waste.
+Treatment may include dietary changes, medicine, and in very rare cases, dialysis (a treatment to filter blood when the kidneys can't).